fatimajamali81/nodejs-app-k8s-prometheus/README.md

 ## License

-This project uses the MIT license.
+This project doesn't use any license.